-The school gate is opened again at 3:10pm.
+The school gate is opened again just before 3:10pm.
 Parents collecting children at the end of the day are requested to wait in the main playground.
 When the gate is shut visitors should use the main door.

-There is no regular supervision for children outside these hours and parents inform the school if collection arrangements change, eg. if your child starts walking home alone.
+There is no regular supervision for children outside these hours and parents inform the school if collection arrangements change, eg. if your child starts walking home alone or being collected by someone else.